Product update

 3️⃣ Flexible Compounding Frequencies

 Choose how often interest compounds: yearly, semi-annual, quarterly, monthly, or weekly.
-More frequent compounding generally means faster growth.
+More frequent compounding usually means faster growth, so you can see the tradeoffs right away.

 4️⃣ Detailed Year-by-Year Breakdown